 Altkirch’s Catholic Church

 The Church of Notre-Dame de l’Assomption is located at the extremity of the rocky spur of the town.
-It replaces a former Gothic church which was dismantled in 1844.
+It replaces a former Gothic church that was dismantled in 1844.
 It was built on the site of the castle of Altkirch, which was locally famous for having the region’s highest keep.
 Built in Neo-Romanesque style, the church does not seem to compete well with other famous Alsatian sanctuaries such as the Strasbourg Cathedral and Colmar and Thann collegiate churches.
 Its bell tower is unfortunately disproportioned compared to the rest of the building (two taller spires would have made a better impression!).
 The inside of the church is rather well decorated with many items saved from the former Gothic church.

-The little town of Altkirch unfortunately got rid of two buildings (a ruined castle and a Gothic church) which could have granted it a much higher touristic status in Alsace if the town had kept them in the 19th century.
+The little town of Altkirch, unfortunately, got rid of two buildings (a ruined castle and a Gothic church) which could have granted it a much higher touristic status in Alsace if the town had kept them in the 19th century.
 For amateurs of medieval ruins, a visit to the Sundgau should include the discovery of the little town of Ferrette with its two ruined castles, which we will describe later.

 From Altkirch, take the D462 to the direction of Hirsingue and Ferrette.
-Turn right at Carspach to enter into the centre of the village.
+Turn right at Carspach to enter the centre of the village.

 The charming and typical village of Carspach is home to a handful of dynamic small and medium sized businesses, as well as some locally reputed restaurants which serve Sundgauvian dishes such as fried carp.

-With its church, town-hall (la mairie), flowered half-timbered houses and little picturesque canals crossing its centre, Carspach is worth passing through by car.
+With its church, town hall (la mairie), flowered half-timbered houses and little picturesque canals crossing its centre, Carspach is worth passing through by car.

 The Saint Georges parish church of Carspach is not particularly interesting as it was rebuilt in 1922 after the original building was destroyed during the First World War.
 However, as for many sites in the region, it is its history that makes it fascinating.
 The first mention of the church dates back from 1280.
 In 1338, Jeanne de Ferrette donated the sanctuary to the Bishop of Basel.